 Tier 4 Student Visas

-Everything you need to know about getting a Tier 4 Student Visa, including applying for a Confirmation of Acceptance (CAS).
+Everything you need to know about getting a Tier 4 Student Visa, including applying for a Confirmation of Acceptance for Studies (CAS).

 If you can’t find what you need here, try our International Students Handbook (pdf; 565kb) and the Student Advice and Wellbeing web pages on Immigration.